Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – Standard says H.R’s grounding system is occasionally used on 2.4 or 4.16Kv systems.
 It is nowadays used for medium and high capacity generators neutral earthing.
 It can be used where service continuity is required.
 I saw a case where cables failed because of wrong calculation of charging currents thereby secondary resistance of H.R earthing system.t is as per.

 – After analyzing earlier problems experienced generally followed earthing systems I posted.
 But some process industries depending on process requirements adopt other than generally adopted ones.
 For example unearthed systems.
 The system designers will consider all the factors including protection.
 Earlier some Medium voltage systems used to have unearthed systems but later low resistance earthing system was followed.
-IEEE standard discusses different neutral earthing systems in C62.92 different parts different equipment.
+IEEE standard discusses different neutral earthing systems in C62.92 with different parts and different equipment.

 Join our community on WhatsApp: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – Four quadrant power flows.
 Electrical system power flows can be represented in a Cartesian coordinate system.
 Active power plotting on the x-axis and reactive power on the y-axis.
-During steady-state operation synchronous generator operates in the Ist quadrant delivering active and reactive powers into the grid, in the IVth quadrant delivering active power and receiving reactive power.
-Similarly synchronous motor operates in IInd and IIIrd quadrants.
+During steady-state operation synchronous generator operates in the Ist quadrant delivering active and reactive powers into the grid, and in the IVth quadrant delivering active power and receiving reactive power.
+Similarly synchronous motor operates in the IInd and IIIrd quadrants.
 Now it is used in EHV transmission system power measurements.
 Voltage and current signals are digitized and their fundamental components are evaluated.
 Using these components and phase angle, the active and reactive power in four quadrants was computed.
 To take care of variable power tariff, multiplication factors are changed depending upon frequency and voltage.
-Active power is drawn over and above schedule when the frequency is low and the same for reactive power drawn when voltage is low.
+Active power is drawn over and above schedule when the frequency is low and the same for reactive power is drawn when voltage is low.

 – Can anyone give me line parameters of 33kV and 66kV Coyote conductor and 33kV Rabbit conductor (Rp, Xp, Bp, Ro, Xo, and Bo) values